makerdao/mips/MIP0/MIPx-SIF.md

 ## Component Summary

-[MIPx-c1] SIF requirements: Outline the requirements for the SIF
+**[MIPx-c1]** SIF requirements: Outline the requirements for the SIF.

-[MIPx-c2] SIF funding process: A process component that provides clarity on the governance process to approve and execute payouts to the SIF
+**[MIPx-c2]** SIF funding process: Describes the governance process to approve and execute payouts to the SIF

-[MIPx-c3] Subproposal to request funding
+**[MIPx-c3]** Subproposal to request funding

-[MIPx-c4] The SIF Foundation.
+**[MIPx-c4]** The SIF Foundation.
 Describes the legal structure and purpose of the SIF Foundation

-[MIPx-c5] Payouts and claim managament.
+**[MIPx-c5]** Payouts and claim managament.
 Describes the process for deciding and managing claims

-[MIPx-c6] Permissionless implementation of claim management.
+**[MIPx-c6]** Permissionless implementation of claim management.
 Describe futur permissionless implementation of the claim management process to gradually decentralze

-[MIPx-c7] Investment managament.
+**[MIPx-c7]** Investment managament.
 Describes the process and policies for investing SIF funds

-[MIPx-c8].
-Permissionless implementation of investment management
+**[MIPx-c8]** Permissionless implementation of investment management

-[MIPx-c9] DAO resolution.
+**[MIPx-c9]** DAO resolution.
 Describes the DAO Resolution with which MakerDAO can instruct the SIF Foundation to act.

-[MIPx-c10] Adding a Supervisor Process.
+**[MIPx-c10]** Adding a Supervisor Process.
 Describes the process of adding a Supervisor at the SIF Foundation.

-[MIPx-c11] Removing a Supervisor Process.
+**[MIPx-c11]** Removing a Supervisor Process.
 Describes the process of removing a Supervisor at the SIF Foundation.

-[MIPx-c12] Adding a Director Process.
+**[MIPx-c12]** Adding a Director Process.
 Describes the process of adding a Director at the RWA Foundation.

-[MIPx-c12] Removing a Director Process.
+**[MIPx-c12]** Removing a Director Process.
 Describes the process of removing a Director at the RWA Foundation.

-[MIPx-c12].Creation of Committee Process.
+**[MIPx-c12]** Creation of Committee Process.
 Describes the process of adding a Committee at the RWA Foundation.

-[MIPx-c12].
-Termination of Committee.
+**[MIPx-c12]** Termination of Committee.
 Describes the process of removing a Committee at the RWA Foundation.

-[MIPx-c12].
-Creation of Authorized Signer.
+**[MIPx-c12]**  Creation of Authorized Signer.
 Describes the process of adding an Authorized Signer at the RWA Foundation.

-[MIPx-c12].
-Termination of Authorized Signer.
+**[MIPx-c12]**   Termination of Authorized Signer.
 Describes the process of removing an Authorized Signer at the RWA Foundation.

 ## Motivation

-- Self-insurance is a well known risk management technique that consists in setting funds aside for compensating a possible future loss.
-Typically self insurance is used when risk can not be transferred through traditional instruments such as insurances.
-Due to the fact that MakerDAO is not, and will not be incorporated as a legal entity,  stakeholders are exprosed to increased legal risk.
+- Self-insurance is a well known risk management technique that consists in setting funds aside for compensating for a possible future loss.
+Typically self insurance is used to retain risks when they can not be transferred to third parties through traditional instruments such as insurances.

+- MakerDAO is not a company nor will be incorporated as a legal entity, rather an open network of public collaboration.
+Hence, stakeholder involved in the ecosystem are exposed to increased legal risk.
 The Self Insurance Fund is an ideal instrument to de-risk involvement in MakerDAO and manage professionally legal risk.